An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Surface self-consistent field theory

-where $\bM$ is a two-dimensional, compact, and $\bC^2$-hypersurface in $\bbR^3$; $\nabla_{\bM}$ and $\nabla_{\bM}\cdot$ are the tangential gradient and divergence operators, respectively, their definitions can be found in \cite{Dziuk1988, demlow2007}.
-The Sobolev space on surface $\bM$ is

-The saddle point solution of $\delta H/\delta \omega_{\pm}=0$ corresponds to the equilibrium state of the SCFT.
-Finding the saddle point requires an iteration method.
-The standard SCFT iteration procedure is shown in Algorithm \ref{alg:Framwork}.
+Finding equilibrium states of SCFT corresponds to solutions of Euler-Lagrange equation $\delta H/\delta \omega_{\pm}(\bx)=0$.
+Note that field functions $\omega_{\pm}(\bx)$ are related to the density functions $\varphi_A(\bx)$, $\varphi_B(\bx)$ which satisfy integral equations \eqref{eq:phiA} and \eqref{eq:phiB}.
+The integrands in Eqns.\,\eqref{eq:phiA} and \eqref{eq:phiB} are related to PDEs \eqref{eq:forward} and \eqref{eq:backward}.
+Thus it is a nonlocal problem.
+Usually, iteration methods are designed to update field functions $\omega_\pm(\bx)$.
+The standard SCFT iteration procedure is shown in the Fig.\,\ref{fig:scftiter}.

-It is important to note that the iteration approach for updating the fields $\omega_+(\bx)$ and $\omega_-(\bx)$ can be determined by the SCFT mathematical properties.
-The Hamiltonian $H$ of AB diblock copolymers can reach its local minima along the exchange chemical field $\omega_-(\bx)$ and achieve the maxima along the pressure field $\omega_+(\bx)$ \cite{fredrickson2006equilibrium}.
-For multicomponent polymer systems, an extended analysis of the SCFT model can be found in Ref.\,\cite{jiang2015analytic}.
-Many iteration methods can be designed to find the saddle point, such as the semi-implicit Seidel method \cite{fredrickson2004iteration}, which is based on the asymptotic expansion and global Fourier transformation.
-Similarly, the semi-implicit scheme using global spherical harmonic transformation can be extended to the spherical surface problems\,\cite{chantawansri2007}.
+It is important to note that the iteration approach for updating the fields $\omega_+(\bx)$ and $\omega_-(\bx)$ could be determined by the SCFT mathematical properties.
+The Hamiltonian $H$ of AB diblock copolymers can reach its local minima along the exchange chemical field $\omega_-(\bx)$ and achieve the maxima along the pressure field $\omega_+(\bx)$\,\citep{fredrickson2006equilibrium}.
+For multicomponent polymer systems, an extended analysis of the SCFT model can be found in Ref.\,\citep{jiang2015analytic}.
+Several iteration methods have been proposed to find the saddle point, such as the semi-implicit Seidel method\,\citep{fredrickson2004iteration}, which is based on the asymptotic expansion and global Fourier transformation.
+Similarly, the semi-implicit scheme using global spherical harmonic transformation can be extended to the spherical surface problems\,\citep{chantawansri2007}.
 However, it may be impossible to obtain a global basis on general curved surfaces.
 Correspondingly, the semi-implicit scheme could not be obtained.
 Thus, we choose the alternative direction explicit Euler method to update fields, i.e.,